-A new program for 2018 (getting a head start a few weeks early because of need) will allow Heart of Phoenix to hold 5 OTTBs from Charles Town through a program we are working on with the Aftercare program from the track.
+A new program for 2018 will allow Heart of Phoenix to hold 5 OTTBs from Charles Town Racetrack at any given time.

-But the story is a little more “kismet” than all of that, friends.
+But the full story is a little more “kismet” than you might expect, friends.
 This type of “destiny,” if you will, seems to follow us about, and call it what you will, but I think it helps us know when we are working in the right vein, looking at the right needs.

 As of September, I had reached out to the Thoroughbred Aftercare Alliance to see when HOP might be able to apply for accreditation should we find that West Virginia had a need for in state help with OTTBs.